 Battery Powered Wheelchair: Akülü Tekerlekli Sandalye

-Istanbul’s newly built airport has full accessibility.
-Old airports have also been adapted to accessibility requirements.
+All Istanbul’s airports have been adapted to accessibility requirements.
 There are also specially trained assistants for people with disabilities who need assistance.
 To do so, it is enough to ask for assistance until you leave the airport, indicating your disability.

 Romance Istanbul Hotel

 One of the most popular hotels for romantic evenings.
 It boasts delicious food and high-quality service.
-Located in Old Istanbul, it’s very close to the tourist zone.
+Located in the historical peninsula, it’s very close to the tourist zone.

 If you want to stay in a place full of history in Sirkeci, Levni Hotel is for you.
 It’s among the most popular hotels for quality service according to TripAdvisor reviewers.